 And finally, I highly recommend that you decide in advance how long your in-house separation will last, and stick to your agreement.
 Without a clear agreement, many couples are tempted to abandon their plan when it seems too difficult, or when feelings of affection, frustration, or fear arise—missing the opportunity to experience the many benefits of therapeutic separation.

 Do you struggle with betrayal trauma triggers?
 Most betrayed partners do.
-If you’d like to learn a step-by-step system for working with your triggers so that you can feel more at ease and empowered in your day-to-day life, I want to personally invite you to join me and a group of partners just like you for the next Taming Triggers Solution Online Course starting March 22.
+If you’d like to learn a step-by-step system for working with your triggers so that you can feel more at ease and empowered in your day-to-day life, check out my home study or online course exclusively for betrayed partners here.

 If you’d like to receive blog posts just as soon as they happen, enter your email address now in the Subscribe to Blog via Email form on the right of this page.
 And if there’s a topic you’d like me to address in future articles, please enter it in the Comments section below.